JFoederer/robotframeworkMBT/demo/Titanic/README.md

 ## Why the story of Titanic?

 It might seem odd at first, seeing the [story of Titanic](https://en.wikipedia.org/wiki/Sinking_of_the_Titanic) in a context that is typically used in more technical environments.
 However, the [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) process is mostly non-technical and using a topic like Titanic helps to prevent technical bias.
 Another important point is that we want to stick to writing and maintaining short, to-the-point scenarios.
-From these we want to compose larger scenarios, describing behaviour of complex systems, start to end, like telling a story.
+From these, we want to compose larger scenarios, describing behaviour of complex systems, start to end, like telling a story.
 What better use for that than a well known story?

 The [story of Titanic](https://en.wikipedia.org/wiki/Sinking_of_the_Titanic) fits these criteria and, since it already happened, there should be little discussion on the specification.
 It will be interesting to see if the test case generation mechanism from [robotMBT](https://github.com/JFoederer/robotframeworkMBT) can reconstruct the familiar story, and then some variations thereof.
 After all, the maiden voyage of Titanic was just one example of what could have happened...